Note: This post contains affiliate links. You may read my disclosure here.

 With the holiday season quickly approaching this is one STEAM toy I think you should consider adding to your shopping list.
 In my home, the Classic sets have gotten a lot more play time than our other LEGO sets and it offers more benefits.

-You can find LEGO Classic sets in most stores, and on Amazon using my links for the Large Brick Box or the Bricks and Gears.
+You can find LEGO Classic sets in most stores, and on Amazon using my Affiliate links for the Large Brick Box or the Bricks and Gears.
 The links are to the exact same sets we have, but you can also scroll down to find similar LEGO Classic sets in various sizes.

 Do you have any LEGO Classic sets at home?
 What is your child’s favorite LEGO set?